zsofiasomlai/pbx-group-security/content/challenges/security/SC-AP_avatao_for_photobox.md

 tech_stack       : Avatao
 ---

-Write the instructions for accessing the Photobox Group Security Flow
+Write the instructions for accessing the Photobox Group Security Flow.